VibeHarboe/Introduction-to-Shell/scripts/03_combining_tools.md

 # 🔁 How to Chain Commands and Use Outputs as Inputs in Shell
 In real-world data work, you’ll often need to extract specific rows or columns—not just from the start or end of files, but from anywhere in your dataset.
 Shell redirection and chaining commands is a powerful way to do this, especially when working with CSV or log files.

-### 🗃️ Scenario: Extracting Specific Lines from a Large Data File
+### 🗃️ Real-World Scenario: Extracting Specific Lines from a Large Data File
 #### **Problem:**
 You need to extract lines 3–5 from a large CSV file (```seasonal/winter.csv```) and save them for downstream processing.